Explore & Apply

 Do I need straight As?↓

 The Mandela Rhodes Scholarship is competitive.
 It is for young leaders who have a combination of intellect and character.
-You must be academically strong: your marks should be above 70%.
+You must be academically strong: your marks should be 70% + for South African universities and Upper Second Class Honours for other African universities.
 You must also have demonstrated leadership on your campus or in your community.
 See the selection criteria and the scholar testimonials.

 Is there an age limit?↓